jihdeh/red-cover/README.md

 ```

 I used bootstrap css to handle things like the adaptive css on texts(truncating on smaller screens).
-If this was a large project i would have used react/redux instead of react context for easier flow and management with state
+If this was a large project i would have used react/redux instead of react context for easier flow and management with state also testing is easier.

 @TODO if it was required
 - Write more tests